 Study Design (General Overview):

 The time flow analysis will be recorded by the MASc student during ear surgery.
-The surgery will be divided into steps, described in the data collection form located in Appendix B. The type of instruments used during the different steps and the number of changes between instruments will also be noted.
+The surgery will be divided into steps, described in the Data Collection Form document.
+The type of instruments used during the different steps and the number of changes between instruments will also be noted.
 These observations will lead to an appreciation of the ergonomic requirements of instruments and the design advantages of different instruments for specific maneuvers.
 The time taken for five surgeons to perform ten surgeries each will be recorded.
 Each step for each surgeon will have a mean and standard error time, and statistical difference between surgeons for each step will be calculated.
 This will aim to determine the inefficiencies and address the steps where further instrument design would be beneficial.
 This would also provide a good benchmark against which to measure efficiency and feasibility of future tools that would be developed.

 Participants: